dmitrypol/dmitrypol.github.io/_posts/2015-03-23-staging-prod-servers.md

 Here is how I solved this problem on a few recent projects.
 Warning - this will not work for all situations as it does introduce certain risks.

-* Each server has DNS recors for app1.yourdomain.com and stg1.yourdomain.com pointed to the same server IP.
-We also have separte DNS records pointed at our load ballancer which is how regular users access the site.
+* Each server has DNS records for app1.yourdomain.com and stg1.yourdomain.com pointed to the same server IP.
+We also have separate DNS records pointed at our load balancer which is how regular users access the site.
 * On each of our production servers we have /opt/app_name/app and /opt/app_name/stg folders.
 * Nginx server configuration block loads code from stg folder when you are browsing via stg1.yourdomain.com (or stg2, stg3, etc).
-When you browse via app1.yourdomain.com or via the load ballancer Nginx will load the code from app folder.
+When you browse via app1.yourdomain.com or via the load balancer Nginx will load the code from app folder.
 * We do NOT have separate config files so applcations in stg folders point to shared prod DB.

 #### Benefits